CameronGrenier/the-quad/README.md

 ## <a name="tech-stack"></a>Tech Stack

-This project is built using the **PERN** stack:
+This project is built using the following technologies:

-- **PostgreSQL**: Our relational database for storing event data, user profiles, room and equipment bookings, and more.
+- **Cloudflare D1**: SQL database for storing event data, user profiles, room and equipment bookings, and more.
+- **Cloudflare R2**: Object storage for images, media files, and other static assets.
+- **Cloudflare Workers**: Serverless functions that power our API endpoints and handle backend logic.
 - **Express.js**: The back-end framework that powers our API, handles routing, and manages middleware for requests.
 - **React**: Our front-end library for building a dynamic, responsive user interface that enhances the user experience.
 - **Node.js**: The runtime environment for executing JavaScript on the server, running our Express server, and handling back-end logic.